NicholasCloud4/NYC-Air-Quality-Explorer/README.md

     -   The body background uses a smooth, multi-stop radial gradient to avoid hard edges: see `src/App.css`.
 -   Custom scrollbar
     -   Implemented in `src/App.css` for Firefox and WebKit browsers.

-## Scripts

--   `dev`: start Vite dev server
--   `build`: production build
--   `preview`: preview production build

-See `package.json` for the full list of scripts.

-## Deployment

-This is a static site after build, so you can deploy the `dist/` folder to any static host:

--   Netlify
--   Vercel
--   GitHub Pages
--   S3/CloudFront, etc.

-For GitHub Pages, you may need to set a `base` in `vite.config.js` if deploying under a subpath.

 ## Accessibility notes